3ev0/qotd/README.md

 You may use the uwsgi.ini file

 Configure nginx for uwsgi-qotd.
-You may use the included nginx file.
+You may use the included nginx file as a basic template.
+If so, copy it to the nginx config dir and edit it.
-> sudo ln -s /path/to/qotd_nginx.conf /path/to/nginx_sites-enabled/qotd
+> sudo ln -s /path/to/sites-available/qotd.conf /path/to/nginx_sites-enabled/qotd
 > sudo service nginx restart

 USAGE